DelphinKdl/Data_structure/trees/README.md

 Binary tree.
 This is the most famous.
-It is a tree representation in which each node has at most 2 node or less/
+It is a tree representation in which each node has at most 2 node or less.

+Complete binary tree is a  tree that all of their children exactly  the frontier/leafs have exactly 2 children.
+Or, If all levels except the last level are completely filled.
+Number of node in each level is 2 ^i  where i represents the level number.
+The number of nodes in the whole prefect tree is 2^0 + ... + 2 ^h where h  is the height of the tree.

+balanced binary tree is  when we have the difference of height of left and right subtrees for every node is is not more than k (most 1)